gmarchesiv/DataCleaning_GooglePlay/readme.md

 - Some categorical features have unexpected non-letter characters
 - Some features have duplicated values in the same observation

+The Category feature was in all caps.
+Sorted every column alphabetically and displaced the data back to the corresponding column.
+Sort each column. check no weird values. extract or replace.
+Fill Nan.
+Missing Genres are given the same as Category and vice versa.

 Most of these problems are easily fixable using Excel, as the filter function allows to find outlier/wrong values pretty easily, especially for categorical values.
 I've conducted the initial data cleaning in excel and uploaded the final clean dataset as a csv to this repository.